dmakarau/InstagramCloneTutorial/README.md

 - Real-time user search and discovery with live filtering
 - Full post creation and upload system with Firebase Storage integration
 - Instagram-style feed with real-time post loading and user linking
+- Interactive like/unlike system with optimistic updates and Firebase persistence
 - Profile image upload and management
 - Post grid display on user profiles
 - Native photo selection with PhotosPicker integration